d3christ/spanwiki/wiki/manual/svm.md

 Code:
 TBA

-Sample Results (from the supplement of Ferenczi et al., 2016):
+Sample Results (cf. Ferenczi et al., 2016, Science, supplement):
 "Support vector machine classification analysis with recursive feature elimination To obtain a model-free confirmation of the effects of pharmacological agents on optogenetic midbrain stimulation, we applied a support vector machine classification analysis with recursive